Nuisance wildlife management: Trapping

-Glue traps and boards can be either a lethal or non-lethal method of control.
-Glue boards can be used to trap small mammals and snakes.
-Applying vegetable oil will dissolve the glue, allowing for release, but caution must be taken to avoid scratches and bites from the trapped animal.
-Glue boards are often used to remove rodents, but they don’t solve the rodent wildlife problem.
-In order to control rodent populations, solutions must focus on the removal of the cause and source.
+Glue traps and boards can be lethal or non-lethal methods of control used to trap small mammals and reptiles.
+Applying vegetable oil will dissolve the glue, theoretically allowing for release, but nearly half of lizards caught using "non-lethal" glue boards in one study died.
+Glue boards are often used to remove rodents, but are associated with some of the most severe welfare impacts of all rodent trapping methods.